andreikubar/charlenes-coffe-corner/README.md

 Enter option:
 ```

-After adding a selection of products is added to the order, order can be completed, e.g.:
+After a selection of products is added into the order, order can be completed, e.g.:
 ```
 Complete order? y/n
 ```